 When additional goals are identified, the job skills trainer adds them to the VR3315, Job Skills Training Progress Report.

-An updated service authorization may identify the method (in-person, combination) job skills training is to be provided when the customer's circumstances are different than what was anticipated when the referral was completed.
+An updated SA may identify the method (in-person, combination) job skills training is to be provided when the customer's circumstances are different than what was anticipated when the referral was completed.

-The Job Skills Trainer provides the training as identified on the VR3314, service authorization and addresses the goals on the VR3314 and VR3315.
+The Job Skills Trainer provides the training as identified on the VR3314, SA and addresses the goals on the VR3314 and VR3315.
 The first Job Skills Training session must be held in person, at or away from the job site, to evaluate the customer's and employer's training needs and to set-up the necessary equipment and software necessary to facilitate the remote service delivery.

 When the training is complete, the Job Skills Trainer records on the VR3315 the customer's abilities and challenges as well as observations and recommendations related to the Job Skills Training goals.
 Only one Job Skills Trainer can document on the VR3315.

-When a service authorization approves a premium to be purchased with the Job Skills Training, the applicable requirements outlined in the VR-SFP Chapter 20: Premiums must be followed.
+When an SA approves a premium to be purchased with the Job Skills Training, the applicable requirements outlined in the VR-SFP Chapter 20: Premiums must be followed.
 For example, the VR1882, Autism Premium Report, must be submitted each time the VR3315 is submitted.

-When additional hours of Job Skills Training are necessary for the customer to achieve his or her goals, the provider must receive an updated service authorization for additional hours before any service delivery occurs.
+When additional hours of Job Skills Training are necessary for the customer to achieve his or her goals, the provider must receive an updated SA for additional hours before any service delivery occurs.

 The provider must submit a complete and accurate VR3315 with the invoice.
 Once the form and invoice have been approved by the VR counselor, the invoice is paid.